Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-7-React-Router-Navigation/assets/lesson-7-React-Router-Navigation.md

 With the basics under your belt, push on and take a look at what you’ll be building to cement your knowledge.

-## L07HandsOnAssignment Admin Console App
+## :pushpin: L07HandsOnAssignment Admin Console App

 Look at what you’ll be building: